thejaminator/conditionme/readme.md

 ## How it works - details

 We reserve the first token to encode the target reward.
 Or rather, the first unmasked token.
-This is because we pad to the left for batched training, so we can't just use the first token - it would be a pad token that is masked out.

-This means that when we pass input ids to the model for training, the first token id will always be reserved to be the target reward token.
+This means that when we pass input ids to the model for training, you need to make sure that you only pass model_max_length - 1 tokens.
 This library *should* handle the details of this happening.
-You'll just need to specify what the reserved token should be.

-The token should be not an eos token, because in some huggingface data collators they mask out eos token ids.
-That causes your reward token to be masked out.

 NOTE: Another way of doing this is to literally encode the reward as text input.
 A downside of this is that you'll probably be more open to prompt injection.
 [I demonstrate it here](https://github.com/thejaminator/prompt_reward_rl/blob/main/documentation/main_page.md#ability-to-match-a-single-reward)
 And you'll need to be more careful with how your rewards can get tokenized into multiple different tokens.